ellalgo.oracles namespace

 >>> mat = np.array([[1.0, 0.5, 0.5], [0.5, 1.25, 0.75], [0.5, 0.75, 1.5]]) >>> ldl = LDLTMgr(3) >>> ldl.factorize(mat) True >>> ldl.is_spd() True

-Return upper triangular matrix R where A = R^T * R
+Computes the upper triangular square root matrix R where A = R^T R.

 - Returns: